luhipi/sarvey/README.rst

 1. The paper describing the methodology:

-   Piter, A., Haghshenas Haghighi, M., Motagh, M.(2024).
+   Piter A, Haghshenas Haghighi M, Motagh M (2024).
 Challenges and Opportunities of Sentinel-1 InSAR for Transport Infrastructure Monitoring.
 PFG - Journal of Photogrammetry, Remote Sensing and Geoinformation Science. (paper in press).

 2. The software itself.
 Please specify the version you use:

-   Piter, A., Haghshenas Haghighi, M., FERN.Lab, & Motagh, M. (2024).
+   Piter A, Haghshenas Haghighi M, FERN.Lab, Motagh M (2024).
 SARvey - survey with SAR [version].
 Zenodo. https://doi.org/10.5281/zenodo.12544131

 3. If you use the PUMA method for unwrapping in your research, please cite the following publication as indicated in the license:

-   An Experimental Comparison of Min-Cut/Max-Flow Algorithms for Energy Minimization in Vision.
-Yuri Boykov and Vladimir Kolmogorov.
-In IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI), September 2004. `Link to paper <https://ieeexplore.ieee.org/document/1316848>`_.
+   Boykov Y, Kolmogorov V (2004).
+An experimental comparison of min-cut/max- flow algorithms for energy minimization in vision.
+IEEE Transactions on Pattern Analysis and Machine Intelligence 26(9):1124–1137, DOI 10.1109/TPAMI.2004.60. `Link to paper <https://ieeexplore.ieee.org/document/1316848>`_.

 Processing overview